First and second quantized digital quantum simulations of bosonic systems: Resource comparisons

 In terms of resource efficiency, the U1Q mapping is particularly good at expressing off-diagonal $k$-RDM terms.
 However, models can contain density terms and density-density correlations.
 Estimating the resource use for these types of terms is therefore also important.

-For density-density interactions between different $\hat{n}_{j_1}....\hat{n}_{j_k}$ sites, the U2Q mapping requires $(N+1)^k \sum_{p=1}^k\binom{k}{p}$ Pauli strings where $p$ is the length of the string for each different term in the sum ($p$ takes values $p=1,2,..,k$).
-This is because each term is given by $\frac{1}{2}(1-\hat{Z}_{j,n})$ which, when multiplied $k$ times, leads to Pauli strings of varying lengths where the number of terms of a given length is determined by the binomial coefficient $\binom{k}{p}$.
-This is essentially identical to the U1Q mapping, which requires $N^k \sum_{p=1}^k\binom{k}{p}$ non-identity Pauli strings of varying length $p$, using the same principle.
+For density-density interactions between different $\hat{n}_{j_1}....\hat{n}_{j_k}$ sites, the U2Q mapping requires $\sum_{p=1}^k\binom{k}{p}N^p$ Pauli strings where $p$ is the length of the string for each different term in the sum ($p$ takes values $p=1,2,..,k$).
+This is because each $\hat{n}_{j}$ is a sum of $N$ single-$\hat{Z}$ terms (plus a constant identity piece), so in the product over the $k$ sites a Pauli string of length $p$ arises whenever $p$ of the sites contribute one of their $\hat{Z}$ terms and the remaining $k-p$ contribute the identity, giving $\binom{k}{p}$ ways to choose which sites carry a $\hat{Z}$ and $N$ index choices on each, hence $\binom{k}{p}N^{p}$ strings of length $p$.
+This is identical to the U1Q mapping, which requires $\sum_{p=1}^k\binom{k}{p}N^p$ non-identity Pauli strings of varying length $p$, using the same principle.
 As the Pauli strings only contain $\hat{Z}$, they can all be measured simultaneously in both cases.
-Consequently, for these terms, the two mappings are roughly equally efficient.
+Consequently, for these terms, the two mappings are equally efficient.